Ryanair calls on State to axe ‘ineffective’ quarantine plan

 “The Government needs to explain why Ireland, with the best record on handling the virus, is imposing the most stringent lock down of any European country,” he said.

-Speaking on Wednesday morning, he described the Government’s quarantine plan as 14 days as “simply political game playing”.
+Speaking on Wednesday morning, he described the Government’s quarantine plan as 14 days as “political game playing”.

 With many people leaving airports by public transport before commencing quarantine, he said, it was obvious that any such plan would be ineffective.
 Once a person who had arrived at the airport got on a bus the infection would spread if they had the virus, he said.

-And having travel restrictions for people arriving at airports and ports when people could cross the Border from Northern Ireland was not a quarantine, it was “simply political game playing”, the airline chief added.
+Having travel restrictions for people arriving at airports and ports when people could cross the Border from the North was not a quarantine, it was “simply political game playing”, the airline chief added.

 “Ireland is introducing far more restrictive travel restrictions at a time when the rest of Europe is opening up,” he told Newstalk Breakfast.

-He said the introduction of face mask use for everyone could reduce the two metres social distance requirement to one metre, allowing businesses like hairdressers to reopen with staff and customers wearing face masks.
+Mr O’Leary said the introduction of face mask use for everyone could reduce the two-metre social distance requirement to one metre, allowing businesses such as hairdressers to reopen with staff and customers wearing face masks.

 “We should follow Italy and Spain who have managed Covid well.
 Let’s speed up.
 We have to get parts of the economy open,” he said.